House Sitting Etiquette – What Do House Sitters Do (And Don’t Do +BONUS House Sitting Guidelines)??

 What Information to Get Before the House Sit

-When applying for a house sit the homeowner should have a detailed listing with all the information about the home, pets and what they expect.
+When applying for a house sit, the homeowner should have a detailed listing with information about the home, pets, and what they expect.

 They should also have images of the home, pets and any other significant parts of the house sit.

-Once you have applied for the house sit and the homeowner is interested, it is highly recommended that you have a skype chat (if you can’t meet in person) and get a feel for the homeowner, pets and home.
+Once you have applied for the house sit and the homeowner is interested, it is highly recommended that you have a Skype chat (if you can’t meet in person) to get a feel for the homeowner, pets, and home.

 While talking to the homeowner it is essential that you get a thorough rundown of the house pets and exactly what the homeowner expects you do to while they are away.